Chapter 5

 He loved Yat, of course, but she had a wicked temper and a sharp tongue.

-Krele never got flustered because she was always thinking two steps ahead of everyone else, her thoughts making up for what she used to do with her feet.
+She was always two steps ahead of everyone else, her thoughts making up for what she used to do with her feet.

 But then again, Yat was a very fast runner….